Spousal Support & Alimony Lawyers in Woburn, MA

 - Age and health of both parties

-- The lifestyle established during the marriage
+- The lifestyle maintained during the marriage

 - Economic and non-economic contributions by each party